 Hints: The Mississippi River above the Twin Cities has numerous small, quiet parks in which to find idyllic scenes.
 Further south, the river becomes a busy commercial river as it flows through the Twin Cities.

-Large insects can be photographed with the built-in zoom lenses found on many point and shoots.
-Even better are close-focusing telephoto lenses with a “macro” setting used on SLR cameras.
+Large insects can be photographed with zoom lenses.
+Even better are close-focusing telephoto lenses with a “macro” setting used on DSLR cameras.
 Good locations are numerous, but Pickerel Lake in Lilydale Regional Park is one of our favorites.

 Waterfalls are places of power, both spiritual and economic, and of great beauty.
 Minnehaha Falls and St. Anthony Falls (especially from Water Power Park) are excellent photographic subjects.

 From delicate woodland ephemerals to prairie wildflowers that bloom through the growing season, photographers have many locations from which to choose.
 Some of our favorite spots are the prairie restorations at Coon Rapids and Indian Mounds Regional Parks and Hastings River Flats Park.
-Coon Rapids Regional Park and Crosby Farm Regional Park also have spring ephemerals.
+Coldwater Spring and Crosby Farm Regional Park.